Moral Foundations of Law Seminar

 Matthew Franck, Witherspoon Institute

-This seminar is open rising 2L and 3L JD candidates as well as LLM and JSD candidates.
+This seminar is open to rising 2L and 3L JD candidates as well as LLM and JSD candidates.
+International applicants with undergraduate degrees in law are also welcome to apply.